Generalized automorphic sheaves and the proportionality principle of Hirzebruch-Mumford: Automorphic data

 where the maps are functorial w.r.t.\@ relations $W \le Z \le Y$ of strata.

 The flat logarithmic connection can be defined analytically by means of the flat section $\xi$ on the universal cover given as follows:

-That the corresponding connection is defined over $E(G,X)$ can be deduced from \cite[3.4]{Harris85}.
-In purely algebraic constructions of Shimura varieties as moduli spaces it comes from the Gauss-Manin connection on the cohomology bundle. \end{PAR}
+It has logarithmic singularities along the extension of $\nSPB({}^{K_Y}_{\nRPCD_Y} \nSDi)$ to $\nSh({}^{K}_{\nRPCD} \nSD)$ and by GAGA is therefore algebraic.
+The fact that the corresponding algebraic connection is defined over $E(\nSD)$ can be deduced from \cite[3.4]{Harris85}.
+In purely algebraic constructions of Shimura varieties as moduli spaces it comes from the Gauss-Manin connection on the cohomology bundle and thus can be constructed in a purely algebraic way. \end{PAR}